Individual White Corn and Chèvre Puddings

 Position rack in center of oven and preheat to 350° F. Butter 8 six-ounce ramekins.
 (Or you may cook this in a 1-1/2 quart casserole dish.)

 Melt butter in a sauté pan over medium heat.
 Add chopped onions and thyme and sauté until very soft, 6 to 8 minutes.
 Mix in flour and stir for 3 to 4 minutes (don’t let this mixture brown.)
 Stir in milk and cook, stirring, until it bubbles and thickens lightly.
 Transfer to a bowl and cool slightly.

 Pour the batter into the prepared ramekins.
 Bake until a knife inserted into the center comes out clean, 35 to 40 minutes.
-Serve the puddings with the Candied Heirloom Tomatoes and a few leaves of arugula.
+Serve the puddings with the Roasted Cherry Tomatoes and a few leaves of arugula.

 When removing corn kernels, stand the cob upright and carve off kernels without cutting too deeply.
 Next, scrape any remaining juices and pulp from the cob with the back of your knife.
 All of this goes into the batter.